 Director of Music: Dr Charlotte Exon

-GCSE Music is enjoyed by girls from a range of musical backgrounds and provides an opportunity to develop listening, performing and composing skills at a higher level.
+Girls from a range of musical backgrounds enjoy GCSE Music.
+Its is a fantastic opportunity to develop listening, performing and composing skills at a higher level.
 The Edexcel course gives students an exciting breadth of musical awareness and understanding.
 There are four areas of study that provide the framework for the course: Instrumental Music 1700-1820, Vocal Music, Music for Stage & Screen and Fusions.

 The AQA A Level course includes modules in performance, composing, listening, analysing and contextual understanding.
 The course challenges girls to acquire a deeper understanding of the Western classical tradition as well as the opportunity to explore two further areas of study.
-The diversity of key skills required has seen A Level Musicians successfully go on to study not just Music but a broad range of Arts, Science and Social Science subjects at top universities.
+The diversity of key skills required means A Level musicians successfully go on to study not just music but a broad range of arts, science and social science subjects at top universities.

-For further information please contact the Director of Music, Dr Charlotte Exon firstname.lastname@example.org
+For further information please contact the Director of Music, Dr Charlotte Exon.